Birds Florida

 Anhinga Bird With Long Slender Neck And Sharp Pointed Beak Drying Wings Near Water

-Nicknamed The “snakebird” For Its Habit Of Swimming With Just Its Long Neck Above Water The Anhinga Is A Striking Resident Of Florida’s Vegetation rich Wetlands.
-It Has A Long, Slender Beak That Works Like A Spear Perfect For Impaling Fish Underwater.
+Nicknamed The “snakebird” For Its Habit Of Swimming With Just Its Long Neck Above Water The Anhinga Is A Striking Resident Of Florida’s Vegetation Rich Wetlands.
+It Has A Long Slender Beak That Works Like A Spear Perfect For Impaling Fish Underwater.
 Its Glossy Black Plumage With Silver Wing Patterns Makes It A Standout Species Especially When It Spreads Its Wings To Dry In The Sun.

 American Purple Gallinule